autolab/Autolab/docs/lab-hooks.md

 Hook: `parseAutoresult`

-By default, the autoresult string from the autograder (the last non-empty line) is assumed to be encode in JSON and is parsed as such.
+By default, the autoresult string from the autograder (the last non-empty line) is assumed to be encoded in JSON and is parsed as such.
 If a different format is used for the autoresult string, this hook allows you to define custom parsing logic.

 ```ruby